 Calumet Is My Back Yard (CIMBY) works with over 700 9th-12th grade students from the South Side of Chicago every year to improve natural sites and to bring science lessons to life.
 In this place-based, real-world environmental science program, each school sponsors a specific local natural area in the Calumet Region.
 The students participate in a variety of different activities throughout the fall, winter, and spring, from ecological restoration to classroom lessons and leadership training.

-CIMBY is a joint program of The Field Museum's Action Science Center and its Youth Conservation Action work (formerly called Calumet Environmental Education Program) and Chicago Public Schools' Service Learning Initiative.
+CIMBY is a joint program of Chicago Public Schools' Civic Engagement and Service Learning Initiative and The Field Museum's Science Action Center and its Youth Conservation Action work (formerly called Calumet Environmental Education Program).
 CIMBY activities help build students' leadership and scientific skills and helps students develop a meaningful relationship with nature.

 CIMBY Classroom Curriculum gives students a basic understanding of the natural history and environmental issues in their communities.
+Through the Great Lakes in My World 9-12: Calumet curriculum, students learn science using interactive, place-based lessons that meet Next Generation Science Standards, Common Core State Standards, and 21st Century Learning Outcomes (skills focused on collaboration, creativity, critical thinking, and communication).
+This comprehensive step-by-step framework serves as a curricular guide as well as a field guide, stewardship manual, and data entry tool.
 CIMBY Staff support teachers and help them integrate the lessons into their teachings.